dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-extended-shortcodes.en.md

 * **type** *[optional]* (**first** positional parameter)

-    Type of the `admonition` banner, default is `note`.
+    Type of the `admonition` banner, default value is `note`.

 * **title** *[optional]* (**second** positional parameter)

-    Title of the `admonition` banner, default is the value of **type** parameter.
+    Title of the `admonition` banner, default value is the value of **type** parameter.

 * **details** *[optional]* (**third** positional parameter)

-    Whether the content will be expandable/collapsible, default is `false`.
+    Whether the content will be expandable/collapsible, default value is `false`.

 Example `admonition` input: